naviud/playframework-log-tracker/readme.md

 </pattern>
 ```

+**Note :**

+If you already use `%class`, `%method` switches in your `logger.xml` file, no longer they will work, instead of that, modify them to the above mentioned switches.

 ### Log errors

 If you want to log error messages and stack traces which generate by this module for debugging purposes, add following config entries to your `application.conf` file.